By Mark Forbes

 They will require changes in capability, structures and practices.
 As this crisis unfolds, we will return in detail to the implications of these changes and how you can address them.

-For now, it’s important to focus on the core challenge of communicating the changes your business must make in the face of Corona.
+For now, it’s important to focus on the core challenge of communicating the changes your business must make in the face of Coronavirus.
 Messaging should be considered and clear – delivered effectively and consistently to key audiences.

 Some fundamental principles of crisis communications apply: